vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/04/018_apAmArgaH/_index.md

 +++
 ## Comment
 Found in Pāipp. v. (vs. 6 before 5).
-Used by Kāuç. only in company with h.
+Used by Kāuś. only in company with h.
 17, as there explained.

 ## Translations